 THE LEAN AND LANKY RYAN CONNOR jumped out the back of the 4-ton truck and landed in the wet mud with a soft thud.
 It sucked at his wellies as he moved off toward a large pit, and the reason they were all there.
 He turned just in time to see his Corporal, Jack Blase, a man in his late 20s, man-handle himself out of the truck like a 60 year-old.
 Working bomb disposal did that to a person.

 “Come on, Old Man, you’ll be late for the party.”
 Jack flashed him a look that said, ‘don’t mess with me.’
 Ryan cocked his head to one side, fixed his Service-issue woollen hat further back on his head at a jaunty angle, and grinned.
 He waited for Jack, William ‘The Bagman’ Herschel and their lieutenant, Sandy ‘Shingle’ House, to catch up with him.
 He turned back toward the gapping maw of the pit.
-Workers had been hand digging the area up until yesterday when, as happened all to often in this area of Hanover, a perfectly preserved and unexploded 1000 pounder had been unearth.
+Workers had been hand digging the area up until yesterday when, as happened all to often in this area of Hanover, a perfectly preserved unexploded 1000 pounder had been unearthed.

 It was one of theirs, that much was for sure.
 Someone had taken the time to write on the pointy end, ‘a gift from Ol’ Blighty’.